-Hypertrophic cardiomyopathy (HCM) is a condition where your heart muscle, or myocardium, becomes thicker than normal.
+Hypertrophic cardiomyopathy (HCM) is a condition in which your heart muscle, or myocardium, becomes thicker than normal.
 This interferes with your heart’s ability to pump blood.

 In most cases, HCM doesn’t cause any symptoms.
 People with HCM are generally able to lead normal lives.
 However, some cases can become serious.
-This may happen either slowly or suddenly.
+Serious cases may develop either slowly or suddenly.

-According to the Cleveland Clinic, HCM occurs in one in every 500 people in the United States (CC).
+HCM occurs in about one in every 500 people in the United States.